floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

 Search Guard will compare the list of preferred tenants with the list of available tenants for the logged in user, and chose the first matching tenant.

-### Kibana: Selecting tenants by query parameter
+### Dashboards/Kibana: Selecting tenants by query parameter

 Tenants can also be switched by adding a query parameter to the URL.
 This is especially handy if you want to share a visualization or dashboard.

-For any Kibana URL, you can add a query param `sgtenant` which will overwrite the currently selected tenant.
+For any Dashboards/Kibana URL, you can add a query param `sgtenant` which will overwrite the currently selected tenant.

 ```
 http://localhost:5601/app/kibana?sgtenant=mytenant#/visualize/edit/919f5810-55ff-11e7-a198-5f6d82ac1c15?_g=()